Premium Features

 • Accuracy – This is the accuracy in evaluating the board.
 Increasing this to 100% makes Alyx always perform the best move; lower values allow for more variation in play.
 Decreasing this will lead to spectacular blunders.

 • Focus – You shouldn’t need to alter it too much.
 The impact on search is relatively limited.
 Lowering it can make most searches faster, with an occasional very slow one.
 Higher values will make search times more uniform.
-Also known as ‘aspiration‘.
+Technically known as ‘aspiration window‘.

 • Aggressivity controls how ‘desirable’ captures may seem.
 A higher value doesn’t mean a stronger play!